lorenzoeusepi77/kubernetes/README.md

         - Git Hub Version 1.8.3.1
     - Kuberneter: N°1 "Master" Server
     - Kubernetes: N°1 or more "Edge" Servers
+        - If you need persistent storage add secondary disk to Edge Servers
-    - Full network connectivty between Kubernetes Servers and Ansible;
+    - Full network connectivty between Kubernetes Servers and Ansible
-    - Ansible can ssh into all Server and can sudo with no password prompt;
+    - Ansible can ssh into all Server and can sudo with no password prompt
-    - Servers have access to the Internet;
+    - Servers have access to the Internet
-    - Servers are time-synchronized;
+    - Servers are time-synchronized

 2) On Kubernetes Server:
     - Create User "centos";